-Please note that these illustrations are meant to show piping concepts only, the installer is responsible for all equipment.
-The installer must follow all manufacturer's installation instructions for each system component.
-The installer is responsible for compliance with local codes.
+Please note that these illustrations are meant to show system piping concept only, the installer is responsible for all equipment and detailing required by local codes.
+Connection locations shown are for reference only and will vary with boiler type.

 5 Hydronic piping (continued)